Stephen Kalong Ningkan

-Tan Sri Datuk Amar Stephen Kalong Ningkan (20 August 1920 – 31 March 1997) was a Malaysian politician who served as the first Chief Minister of Sarawak from 1963 to 1966.
+Stephen Kalong Ningkan (20 August 1920 – 31 March 1997) was a Malaysian politician who served as the first Chief Minister of Sarawak from 1963 to 1966.

 Early life and education

-Stephen Kalong Ningkan was born on 20 August 1920 in Betong, Sarawak which was then administered under the Second Division of Simanggang.
-He was a student at St. Augustine's school.
+Stephen Kalong Ningkan was born on 20 August 1920 in Betong, which was administered under the Second Division of Sarawak (later known as Simanggang Division).

 Ningkan was of mixed Iban and Chinese parentage, and his Chinese name was Mok Teck Boon.
-Ningkan's grandfather, Mok Bak Seng, was born in Foshan, Guangdong, China in 1870.
+Ningkan's step-grandfather, Mok Ban Seng, was born in Foshan, Guangdong, China in 1870.
+Mok adopted Ningkan.
 At six years old, he took Ningkan to China for several years so that Ningkan could learn the culture and way of life there.
-His grandfather died on October 20, 1963, at the grand old age of 93, a few months after Ningkan took office as chief minister.
+He died on October 20, 1963, aged 93, a few months after Ningkan took office as chief minister.